WordPress plugins are required for a variety of reasons. They provide many features and functionality that your site would not otherwise have.

 Because 40% of visitors will leave a website if it takes more than three seconds to load, keeping track of the number of plugins you install is advantageous to the success of your website.

-Worryingly, some WordPress plugins can make your site more vulnerable to security breaches.
+Some WordPress plugins can make your site more vulnerable to security breaches.

 1. An increase in HTTP requests